Rats and Mice

 inspect all trash and recycling bins for signs of damage.

 - Bird feed and grass seed: Clean up and dispose of food/seed on the ground.
-Place bird/grass seed in a glass or metal container with a tight fitting lid to the end of this sentence.
+Place bird/grass seed in a glass or metal container with a tight fitting lid.

 - Pet food and water: Clean up pet food and water after the animal has finished and keep pet food in a glass or metal container.